MooerFoes/scal-sdt/README.md

 * DreamBooth
 * CLIP skip
 * WandB logging
-* Customizable.

-## How to Use
+## Getting Started

 ### Install Requirements

 Linux is recommended.
-(If you care to install `bitsandbytes` on windows) Torch 1.13 and CUDA 11.6.
-Match exact version is recommended.
+(If you care to install `bitsandbytes` on Windows)

+Torch 1.13 and CUDA 11.6.
+Match exact version is recommended but not required.

 [xformers](https://github.com/facebookresearch/xformers) is required for efficient VRAM usage.
 Easiest way to install it is `conda install xformers`.